Adnan Sami: Career

+Albums and notable singles

 His first single, "Run for His Life", was released in 1986.
 It was in English, and recorded for UNICEF.
 It went to No. 1 in the music charts in the Middle East.
 This was followed by three more No. 1s: "Talk to Me", "Hot Summer Day" and "You're My Best Kept Secret".

 His first formal album, The One & Only (1989), was a classical album on the piano accompanied by tabla maestro Zakir Hussain.
 He released his first vocal solo album Raag Time in 1991.
-The song from his album Teri Yaad was the title track of his first album, which became a huge hit in Pakistan.